seeseemelk/nice-curses/README.md

 ### struct Label.Config
 Has following fields:
-- `int attribute` - attribute to use when drawing the text.
+- `int attribute = Attr.normal` - attribute to use when drawing the text.
-- `Align alignment` - controls how the text is aligned.
+- `Align alignment = Align.left` - controls how the text is aligned.

 ## class ProgressBar
 A class for progress bars.
 They are not selectable and can't signal anything to